ico-eagleye/OppositeRenderer/ContextTest_readme.txt

 This project is made reproduce OptiX hangs/crashes discussed in this Optix forum thread https://devtalk.nvidia.com/default/topic/751906/optix/weird-ray-generation-hang-really-simple-code-/

+FIXED:
+The cause of the issue was use of wrong ray type for miss program and that resulted in infinite loops due loop stop condition never being set.
+Weird context crashed and and behaviour of rtPrintf misled the debugging process.
+The rest of the text is left in case anyone cares.

 BUILDING:
 1. Define OPTIX_PATH environment variable pointing to OptiX SDK.
 2. Define CUDA_USE_VER environment variable as "5.5" or "6.0".
 It controls which Cuda